-We argue that the SEC and CFP Board standards are historically important, because they cast aside the jurisprudence, key principles and common sense that shaped the Advisers Act.
+We argue that the SEC and CFP Board standards are historically important, because they cast aside the jurisprudence, key principles and common sense that shape and emanate from the Advisers Act.
 Two main tenets that have succumbed to these standards particularly stand out.
-One, that conflicts are a virus and "mortal threat" and, two, that brokerage and advice should be regulated separately.
+One that conflicts are a virus and "mortal threat" and, two, that brokerage and advice should be regulated separately.
 The legal case refuting the new standards is compelling.
 As is the commonsense case against the new standards.